In addition to performing regular maintenance, you must also keep an eye out for potential problems that might affect your tires.

 Regular inspections can help you prevent tire trouble, and keep you safely on the move.

-When inspecting your tyres, look for:
+When inspecting your tires, look for:

 Uneven tread wear - This can include more wear on one tread edge than the other, a rippled pattern of high and low wear, or exposed steel wire.
 Uneven wear can be caused by problems such as underinflation, misalignment and improper balancing or suspension problems.

 Troublemakers - Check for small stones, pieces of glass, bits of metal and other foreign objects that might be wedged into the tread, and carefully pick them out.
-They can cause serious problems if they are pushed further into your tyre as you drive.
+They can cause serious problems if they are pushed further into your tire as you drive.

 Damaged areas - Cracks, cuts, splits, punctures, holes and bulges in the tread or on the sides of the tire can indicate serious problems, and the tire may need to be replaced.
 Seek professional advice immediately.